+We are working to create a tipping point for the neighborhood.
 We want kids to look around and see peers and older siblings readying themselves for college and the workplace.

 Strengthen the Community

 Education, which is the key to breaking the cycle of generational poverty, has to begin before kindergarten and go beyond the walls of the classroom.
 As every good parent knows, a child can suddenly stumble off track at any stage of their development, so there is no age when adults can stop being vigilant.